gorkaMaksymilian/FinancesServer/README.md

 * [SQL-Server](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-docker-container-deployment?view=sql-server-ver16&pivots=cs1-bash) - version 2019-latest

 ## Setup
-`Change '_host' in GetFormatedDataService to your endpoint`
+* Change '_host' in GetFormatedDataService to your endpoint
+* Create your own '.env' file to store database password or just paste your password into 'docker-compose.yaml'
+* Set user-secrets for 'sqlConBuilder' in 'Program.cs' or just paste your credentials as string

 ## Code Examples
 Examples: